akrijc/global-logistics-empire--legal/terms-of-use.md

 ## 7. Limitation of Liability

-To the maximum extent permitted by law, **[YOUR NAME OR COMPANY]** shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising from the use of the App.
+To the maximum extent permitted by law, **Jiří Černoch / Akrijsoft** shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising from the use of the App.

 ## 8. Termination